vova98/covidModeling/flask/README.rst

 Run Service
 ===========
-Write next commant to the terminal:
+Write next command to the terminal:

 .. code-block:: bash

     bash flask.sh 8080

-where 8080 is a port where service runnning.
+where 8080 is a port where service running.
 After running, follow the link `link <http://localhost:8080>`_ page.